 If you are interested in planting a Miyawaki forest, there are many resources available including from the well established authority: Afforest.
 Most of the Miyawaki forests in the UK have been planted as community forests, principally by Earthwatch.
 These involve the local community, especially children, and have educational benefits.

 We planted our first Miyawaki forest near Glasgow in 2021, for a private client.
 We led the project through the whole process, from design to sourcing to site preparation and planting.
-See my Case Study post, ‘Creating a Wee Forest near Glasgow’.
+Please see our Case Study, ‘Creating a Wee Forest near Glasgow’.

 About the author